 After The Doris Day Show ended in 1973, although Day appeared in a few television specials of her own (Doris Day to Day in 1975) and as a guest-star on other specials (with John Denver in 1974), she was almost retired from show business.

-When 50+ Day's autobiography (as written with A. E. Hotchner) Doris Day: Her Own Story (1975) was published, in talk show interview she said her current life was very happy.
+When 50+ Day’s autobiography (as written with A. E. Hotchner) Doris Day: Her Own Story (1975) was published, in talk show interviews she said her current life was very happy.
 Day said in retirement she filled her days with an active lifestyle: